ThiinkMG/50-30-20-Calculator-MCF/README.md

 # 50-30-20 Budget Calculator

-A calculator created by **Thiink Media Graphics** for My College, implementing the popular 50/30/20 budgeting rule to help users allocate their income into needs, wants, and savings.
+A calculator created by **Thiink Media Graphics** for My College Finance, implementing the popular 50/30/20 budgeting rule to help users allocate their income into needs, wants, and savings.

 ## Live Demo